dykandDK/lumina-energy-card/README.md

 ### Popups (Editor Options)

 The card provides three editable popup groups (PV, House, Battery).
 Each popup exposes up to six entity slots, optional custom names, per-line colour pickers, and font-size controls.
+The entities specfied in here will not have any conversions done to them other tha the name override if you specify one.
+This has been done delibertly so it is more flexible.
+It is not only sensors that can be specifed in the popups.
+Text based entities can be displayed (e.g. alerts).
+If you have a sensor that needs its units converted.
+Please use a helper to display it.

 - PV Popup
   - `sensor_popup_pv_1` .. `sensor_popup_pv_6`: entity selectors for PV popup lines.